FilippoPisello/PandasSpread/readme.md

   - Multiple column index can be passed as list/tuple of int (ex: [1, 2])
   - Single spreadsheet column letter can be passed as str (ex: "A")
   - Multiple spreadsheet column letters can be passed as list/tuple of str (ex: ["A", "B"]).
 Alternatively, they can be passed as str being comma separated "A, B".
   - A range of spreadsheet columns can be passed as str with the first and last letter divided by a colon ("A:C").
-Inclusive on both sides.
+This range is inclusive on both sides.
   - Commas and colons can be combined as well ("A,C:E")
   - The last three options apply in the same way to column labels. (ex: "Foo")(ex: ["Foo", "Bar"]) (ex: "Foo, Bar") (ex: "Foo:Bar")
 - **include_header**: Bool, default=False